What is a Municipal Solid Waste (MSW) Sorting Plant?

 This integrated design ensures stable fuel quality and long-term operational reliability.

+Meanwhile, bulky waste sorting is part of urban solid waste sorting plants.
+A bulky waste sorting machine is typically applied in the pre-treatment stage of a municipal solid waste sorting plant, especially when handling furniture, mattresses, wood waste, and oversized materials.
 Rather than operating independently, bulky waste sorting is integrated into the overall MSW sorting process to reduce downstream equipment load and improve system stability.
-In turnkey MSW sorting plants, bulky waste is typically processed before the fine sorting and energy recovery stages, improving operational efficiency and ensuring safer plant operations.
+In turnkey MSW sorting plants, bulky waste is typically processed before the fine-sorting and energy-recovery stages, thereby improving operational efficiency and ensuring safer plant operations.

 MSW Sorting Plant Process Flow Diagram with RDF Production